vlopezh/bscpintxo_bot/README.md

 * `bscpintxo_bot.json`: Bot options
     * `bot_admins`: List of Telegram user IDs that can execute admin commands
     * `chat_whitelist`: List of Telegram chat IDs that can execute private commands
-    * `telegram_token`: Token provided by Telegram's Botfather to access the bot
+    * `telegram_token`: Token provided by Telegram's BotFather to access the bot
     * `spreadsheet_id`: Google Spreadsheet id